AgathaLynn/web-development-learning-path/log.md

 **Today's Progress**
 * Began working on YDKJS Async & Performance Chapter 4 (up to [iterating generators asynchronously](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/ch4.md#iterating-generators-asynchronously))
+* Mtg with momentum group

 **Thoughts**:
+Case sensitivity matters: I accidentally messed up one of my git "pushes" (fortunately just this log!) to github, because I accidentally typed a letter lowercase that was supposed to be uppercase.
+It looked right on my computer... but it wasn't right in github.
+I wonder if there's some sort of tool that would catch those errors and ask me if I'm *SURE*...
+I can't be the first person to accidentally type a lowercase letter instead of an uppercase one, and I could have ended up with a much bigger mess than I did.

+Also...
+I actually used Node!
+I installed it a while back, and never did anything with it.
+And then today I used it to run programs.
+I made some simple programs (for getting the fibonacci sequence) to help me understand the reading for YDKJS... and I was able to run them from actual files on my own computer, without having to mess with the browser console.
+Neat!

 **Link(s) to work**:
 Code snippets to help me understand reading: [here](https://github.com/AgathaLynn/web-development-learning-path/tree/master/You-Dont-Know-JS/practice)